Anne Bradstreet: Reception

 As writing was not considered to be an acceptable role for women at the time, Bradstreet was met with criticism.
 One of the most prominent figures of her time, John Winthrop, criticized Ann Hopkins, wife of prominent Connecticut colony governor Edward Hopkins.
 He mentioned in his journal that Hopkins should have kept to being a housewife and left writing and reading for men, "whose minds are stronger."
 Despite heavy criticism of women during her time, Bradstreet continued to write, which led to the belief that she was interested in rebelling against societal norms of the time.
 A prominent minister of the time, Thomas Parker, was also against the idea of women writing and sent a letter to his own sister saying that publishing a book was outside of the realm of what women were supposed to do.
 No doubt he was opposed to the writing of Bradstreet as well.
 These negative views were likely augmented by the fact that Puritan ideologies stated that women were vastly inferior to men.

 Literary style and themes

 Background

-Bradstreet let her homesick imagination marshall her store of learning, for the glory of God and for the expression of an inquiring mind and sensitive, philosophical spirit.
+Bradstreet was using her imagination and past experience through her poems about learning, benefits of praising God with inquiring mind and sensitive, philosophical vision.

 We see examples of this homesick imagination in her poem "Dialogue Between Old England and New" which emphasizes the relationship between the motherland and the colonies as parental; and gives assurance that the bond between the two countries will continue.
 It also implies that whatever happens to England will also affect America.
 The poem often refers to England as "mother" and America as "Daughter", which emphasizes the bond Bradstreet feels herself to her home country.